l3dlp-sandbox/Gopherscript/README.md

 Objects with at least one implicit-key property are also given an additional property to represent the "length" of the object : "__len" which has a value of type ``int``.

+**For more details about the different features you can read the repository's wiki.**

 ## Implementation

 - Why use a tree walk interpreter instead of a bytecode interpreter ?\